B2B refers to business to business transactions where one business buys goods and services from another business.

 An extensive list of raw materials, components required to manufacture or repair a product or service is called “bill of materials (BOM)”.
 A bill of materials often is designed in a format which keeps the finished product at the highest level and the other individual components and materials at the bottom.
 When it comes to […]

 Break bulk cargo is general cargo or goods that do not fit in or utilize standard shipping containers or cargo bins.
 Break bulk is different from bulk shipping, which is used for cargo such as petroleum products or grain.
 Instead, breakbulk cargo is transported individually, oftentimes on a skid or pallet or in a crate. […]

-Definition The Bullwhip Effect is a phenomenon in the supply chain and distribution channels in which forecasts reveal supply chain inefficiencies.
-This mostly occurs when retailers become highly reactive to consumer demand, and in turn, intensify expectations around it, causing a domino effect along the chain.
-The bullwhip effect was named for the way the […]
+The flow of content: Definition Causes of Bullwhip Effect Example of Bullwhip Effect Ways to Minimize the Bullwhip Effect Conclusion Definition The Bullwhip Effect is a phenomenon in the supply chain and distribution channels in which forecasts reveal supply chain inefficiencies.
+This mostly occurs when retailers become highly reactive to consumer demand, and in […]